microsoft/pxt-common-packages/libs/microphone/docs/reference/input/on-loud-sound.md

 ## Parameters

-* **handler**: the code to run sound conditions change
+* **handler**: the code to run when a loud sound is heard.

 ## Example

-Dim the red pixels to half their brightness when sounds are quiet.
+Flash the pixels when a loud sound is detected.

 ```blocks
 input.onLoudSound(() => {